 For just $995, Boundless can help you put together all required K-1 forms and documents and help you submit them to the government.
 Start your application today!

 Average timeline: 8 months

 The first step for an eligible couple is for the U.S. citizen fiancé to file Form I-129F with USCIS.
 The primary purpose of this form is to prove the validity of the relationship.
 For more information about what to include in Form I-129F, see the Boundless K-1 overview guide.

 After the form and supporting documents are filed, USCIS will typically send a receipt notice within 30 days.
 USCIS may also send a Request for Evidence (RFE) if they need more information.
 After Form I-129F is approved, USCIS will send an approval notice.

 Not sure if you qualify for a K-1 visa?
 Check your eligibility today.

 After Form I-129F is approved, USCIS notifies the NVC to take over processing the application.
-Around 30 days after the I-129F fiancé sponsorship form is approved, the sponsored fiancé receives a notice from the U.S. embassy or consulate in their home country, including the date and location of their visa interview and a list of required documents.
+Around 8.5 months after the I-129F fiancé sponsorship form is approved, the sponsored fiancé receives a notice from the U.S. embassy or consulate in their home country, including the date and location of their visa interview and a list of required documents.
 Boundless refers to this as the U.S. Embassy Packet of Instructions.